 Helpful tip: Shadow a vet!
 They can provide you a letter of recommendation documenting your professional experience.

 3. Complete your GRE

-Completion of your Graduate Record Examination (GRE) is highly recommended.
-While test requirements vary depending on the school, most schools will require it and have a recommended minimum score for you to strive for.
+While this is not necessarily a veterinarian degree requirement, completion of your Graduate Record Examination (GRE) is highly recommended.
+While test requirements vary depending on the school, most schools require it and have a recommended minimum score.
 What is the GRE?
 It’s a test that evaluates your verbal reasoning, quantitative reasoning, and analytical writing.
 For vet schools, it’s used as part of your application portfolio and is used to evaluate your potential to be successful in the program.

 Test prep is key.

 Like the saying goes, “practice makes perfect”, or in your case, practice makes taking the test less intimidating and can increase your overall score.
 Performing well on the GRE can help strengthen your application.
 It’s not unusual to struggle with the first few practice exams.
 If you feel like you’re still struggling after a few tries, it may be worth signing up for a practice course.
 Many courses are available online or you can investigate your local resources.